anishathalye/gavel/README.md

 ## Configuration

-Before starting the app, set the following environment variables:
+Before starting the app, copy `config.sample.yaml` to `config.yaml` and set all the required settings (the ones that don't have default values).

-* `ADMIN_PASSWORD`
-* `SECRET_KEY` - set this to something random
-* `SQLALCHEMY_DATABASE_URI` - you only need to set this if you're doing something nonstandard
+Most settings can either be set in `config.yaml` or set as environment variables.
+There's more detailed documentation in `config.sample.yaml`.

 ## Use